SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Carnesville?

-For routine pumping, no permit is required.
-However, for any repair, alteration, or full replacement of your septic tank or drainfield, a permit from the Franklin Board of Health is mandatory before any work begins.
-This ensures the work meets public health and environmental standards.
+For routine maintenance like pumping your tank, a permit is not required.
+However, for any work that modifies the system—such as repairing a drain line, replacing the tank, or installing a new system—you must obtain a permit from the Franklin Board of Health before work begins.
+This ensures the work meets public health and environmental codes.

 Can heavy rain delay pumping in Carnesville?